01freeman/projecteuler/README.md

 projecteuler
 ============

-Solutions to project euler problems.
+Solutions to project euler problems in C++.